GoogleChrome/developer.chrome.com/site/en/docs/multidevice/webview/pixelperfect/index.md

 Here we will look at some simple examples of how you can adapt your UI and images, but if you want to dig in to other topics then this article on [HTML5Rocks][4] is a good point of reference.

-One of the main CSS features you’ll want to use is media queries.
+One of the main CSS features you'll want to use is media queries.

-A media query is a way of applying CSS to elements based on a device’s characteristics.
+A media query is a way of applying CSS to elements based on a device's characteristics.
 For example, suppose you wanted to go from a vertical layout to a horizontal layout based on orientation.

 First, set CSS properties to default to portrait: